Raising animal welfare standards by offering better education to vets-in-training

 VETS UNITED offers professional and financial support until they are successfully integrated into local communities and education policies — while our local partners ensure long-term success and viability.

-VETS UNITED is currently active in The Gambia, Malawi, Tanzania and Uganda.
+VETS UNITED is currently active in The Gambia, Liberia, Malawi, Tanzania and Uganda.